JohnsonMasino/CRMir/README.md

 **Efficient Invoicing and Quotation Handling:**
 Implements functionality to generate, manage, and send invoices and quotations.

+**Payment Collection System:**
+Integrates a secure system for payment collections associated with invoices.

+**Products/Services Management:**
+Implements functionality for users to manage and track products/services offered.

+**Contracts Management:**
+Efficiently handles contracts with clients, keeping track of terms, conditions, and important dates.

 **Efficient Queue System:**
 Implements a queue system if needed to handle a large number of CRM requests efficiently.